 Fall (4) Griffin.
-Prerequisites: BIOL 203, CHEM 307, or consent of instructor.
+Prerequisites: BIOL 225, CHEM 307, or consent of instructor.

 An exploration into the basic concepts related to the activity of the nervous system.
 This course will focus on electrical and chemical signaling within the nervous system and the ability to control and regulate other physiologic systems.
 Three class hours, three laboratory hours.
+In the fall of 2011, this course will have a prerequisite of BIOL 345 and CHEM 307.